Insects in a Child's Ear

 is a tightly wedged seed or bean, water may cause the object to swell.

-Your child's doctor will figure out other treatment that your child might need.
-In
+Your child's healthcare provider will figure out other treatment that your child might

 To have the insect removed if it does not come out after shaking or adding water to